w3f/Grants-Program/applications/graviton.md

 ### Project Details
-We're goin to start from creation of Parity Substrate based gravity-substrate-chain with pBFT consensus, with validators represented by gravity consuls ([most reputapable nodes](https://arxiv.org/pdf/2007.00966.pdf)).
+We're going to start from creation of Parity Substrate based gravity-substrate-chain with pBFT consensus, with validators represented by gravity consuls ([most reputapable nodes](https://arxiv.org/pdf/2007.00966.pdf)).
 SYSTEM-SC and NEBULA-SC will be deployed on gravity-substrate-chain.
 SuSy gateway (via decentralized oracle - gravity) will be deployed too.

 This temporary solution will be an infrastructure for building gateway and single sided liquidity AMM service for wrapped tokens.
 This temporary solution will work untill Kusama/Polka chains will start supporting parachains in mainnets.